Issue #62, Joy

 Braun: I’m working on a new piece that will be a continuation of my Dream Spaces series.
 The series consists mostly of magazine collages whose subject matter is fantastical home interiors, but this new piece will be a painting on wood panel.

 A San Francisco native, Samantha Edwards came to Pittsburgh to pursue her MFA in fiction and publishing from Chatham University.
-Her... read more
+She... read more

 This issue captures elusive, unexpected moments of joy.
 Whether trying to make the most of an audience with the Dalai Lama, worrying about...This issue captures elusive, unexpected moments of joy.
 Whether trying to make the most of an audience with the Dalai Lama, worrying about... read more